doivglser/mindevenviro-fanciful/README.md

 * shi3lD may not work, if your network is down. $(interface) overwrites it selft

-* install:

-  while installing snort: debconf asks for interface eth0 no workaround for "eno[0-9]" interfaces
+* while installing: while installing snort: debconf asks for interface eth0 no workaround for "eno[0-9]" interfaces.
 Take a look in to "ip route show" and "sudo dpkg --configure -a" with the name of your interface.

 # TODO:

 * serv-if-up's loop or something

-* shi3lD is overwriting var $interface

-  Workaround to change the user-agent while changing the MAC - addresses.
+* shi3lD is overwriting var $interface, Workaround to change the user-agent while changing the MAC - addresses.

 * sCRYPtUPdater